(800) 726-3953

 Follow the events of Lincoln's assassination on April 14, 1865 by John Wilkes Booth.
 Visit the Petersen house across the street where Lincoln died the following morning.

-While we can't entirely predict the Covid situation in summer 2023, we are comfortable we can safely offer Youth Tour based on what we know today.
-Our national office, NRECA, established appropriate safety protocols for the 2022 trip, which we will also follow in 2023.
-If you are a high-risk individual or have pre-existing medical conditions, contact Youth Tour Director, Rachel McFadden at This email address is being protected from spambots.
-You need JavaScript enabled to view it. before submitting an application.
+Our national office, NRECA, established appropriate safety protocols for the 2023 trip, which we will also follow in 2024.
+If you are a high-risk individual or have pre-existing medical conditions, contact Youth Tour Director, Rachel McFadden at rmcfadden@indianaec.org before submitting an application.

 Average June temperatures in the Washington D.C. area can be above 90 degrees and very muggy.
 However, we've also had years where temperatures are very comfortable (mid 70s).
 Keep an eye on the forecast to help decide what clothes to take with you.